 – Facilitate all your negotiations in writing.
 This will provide a record of deals and decisions made as well as help clarify any misunderstandings.

 – To demonstrate the seriousness of your offer, you’ll want to have money ready to use as an earnest money (or “good faith”) deposit.
 While the amount varies depending on your location, all of it will be placed into an escrow account until the purchase transaction is complete.

 As you come to the closing stage, you’ve entered the final stretch.
 At this point, you’ll want to be sure to you cover a few things:

-– Go over the loan commitment with your First Choice Loan Officer and be sure you understand your loan’s rate terms and the additionally established requirements and details.
+– Go over the loan commitment with your Bank Of England Loan Officer and be sure you understand your loan’s rate terms and the additionally established requirements and details.

 – Obtain homeowners’ insurance and, if required flood insurance.